MicrosoftDocs/connected-spaces/articles/transparency-note.md

 Microsoft Dynamics 365 Connected Spaces Preview brings together computer vision and AI to help transform the retail store experience.
 By utilizing data from video cameras, Dynamics 365 Connected Spaces Preview delivers real-time actionable recommendations that can make retail store operations more efficient and improve customer experiences.

-### The Basics of Dynamics 365 Connected Spaces Preview
+### The basics of Dynamics 365 Connected Spaces Preview

 Dynamics 365 Connected Spaces Preview aims to provide actionable analytics to brick-and-mortar retail businesses, analytics that support maintaining a healthy business and improving in-store experiences for shoppers and associates.